Palmer Memorial Episcopal Church, Houston, Texas

 When the sun sets on our own experience of Good Friday, that’s what remains with us — bitterness and sadness and disappointment.
 Jesus himself experienced that feeling of separation and rejection and abandonment.
 Yet we’ve not been forsaken by God just as Jesus wasn’t forsaken.
 And that’s just as true for Henry Swaim as it is for Ernestina and Harrison Reid and as it is for you and me.
 It’s also true for those who ridiculed Henry and those who, centuries earlier, chanted before Pilate.

 “For in [Christ Jesus],” as we heard in our reading this morning from the Letter to the Colossians, “all the fullness of God was pleased to dwell, and through him God was pleased to reconcile to himself all things, whether on earth or in heaven, by making peace through the blood of his cross.”
-My friends, God is somehow reconciling all things to himself, righting all wrongs both within us and around us.
+My friends, God, in his mercy, is reconciling all things to himself, righting all wrongs both within us and around us.

 As one of my favorite theologians puts it: “God weeps with us so that we may someday laugh with him.”
 The joy and mirth that once echoed across the fields of the Reid farm will return at the Feast of the Lamb, where no one will be excluded.
 Now I don’t know how that will happen, because it’s a great mystery.
 But it will happen, and that is good news for everyone here today, wherever we might find ourselves standing in the unholy dramas of our own day.
 This I believe.